There are three main points to consider before you take the assessment:

 - Do your best to fully focus on completing the assessment, as distractions will affect your results.

 - Make sure you read the instructions carefully before each level.
-Remember: there’s no time limit for the behaviour-based assessment, so don’t rush!

 - Take a break between levels if you feel like you’re getting tired – we’ll always save your data as you go.